tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 <hr>

-**Important:** If you have not yet done the [Random Phrases-2](HW-random-phrases-2.md) homework, go check it out.
+- **Important:** If you have not yet done the [Random Phrases-2](HW-random-phrases-2.md) homework, go check it out.
 See the mycourses dropbox for the actual due date.

-**Important:** If you have not yet done the [Image Gallery](HW-image-gallery.md) homework, go check it out.
+- **Important:** If you have not yet done the [Image Gallery](HW-image-gallery.md) homework, go check it out.
 See the mycourses dropbox for the actual due date.

+- You should also check out [Chibi Card Matching](HW-chibi-matching.md) demo.

 <hr>